arhaasdev/the-torpid-cat/README.md

 # the-torpid-cat
-A collaborative exploration of ECMAscript with @edulis8, a padawan learner, and @arhaasdev
+This is a collaborative exploration of JavaScript with @edulis8, a padawan learner, and @arhaasdev.